nickimirani/group-project/README.md

 # group-project

-    We will do the arcade game Pac-Man in Javascript.
+    We will do our version of the arcade game Pac-Man in Javascript.